Hecke correspondences for smooth moduli spaces of sheaves: Geometric properties

-is Cohen-Macaulay of codimension 1 inside the projective bundle \eqref{eqn:projectivization two}.
-Indeed, then the claim that $\fZ_{(x,y,x)}$ is Cohen-Macaulay of the expected dimension follows, on each of the local rings of $\fZ_{(x,y,x)}$, by applying Claim \ref{claim:cm} with $i = 1$. \\
+is Cohen-Macaulay of codimension 1.
+Once we do so, the fact that $\fZ_{(x,y,x)}$ is Cohen-Macaulay of the expected dimension follows from Claim \ref{claim:cm} with $i = 1$. \\

 To construct the map \eqref{eqn:cok}, we go back to diagram \eqref{eqn:big diagram} for $i=2$.
-From this diagram, we have the short exact sequence:
+Its middle row consists of locally free sheaves, so we may restrict it to $\Gamma^x$:

-(recall that we assumed $n=0$ in \eqref{eqn:we can take}, for notational convenience).
-A short exact sequence of locally free sheaves remains short exact when restricted to $\Gamma^x$.
-Therefore, the push-out of the restricted short exact sequence with respect to the map $\CV_1 \twoheadrightarrow \CL_1$ that exists on $\fZ_{(x,y)}$ yields:
+(the right-most term is $\CL_2$ because we assumed $n=0$ in \eqref{eqn:we can take}, otherwise we could have had to twist by a line bundle).
+The push-out of the short exact sequence above with respect to the tautological map $\Gamma^{x*}(\CV_1) \twoheadrightarrow \CL_1$ that we have on $\fZ_{(x,y)}$ yields

-where $\CN_2$ is defined by the short exact sequence on the bottom row.
+where $\CN$ is defined by the short exact sequence on the bottom row.
 This defines the map \eqref{eqn:cok}.
 We will now write out the entries of the map $\phi$ explicitly in coordinates, just as we did in the discussion immediately preceding Claim \ref{claim:unexpected}.
 We still work locally, so assume that $x$ and $y$ are points of $\BA^2 = \text{Spec } \BC[s_1,s_2]$ given by coordinates $(x_1,x_2)$ and $(y_1,y_2)$, respectively.
-Then we identify the rank 3 bundle $\Gamma(S,\CF_3/\CF_0)$ with $\BC^3$, and then the $\CO_S = \BC[s_1,s_2]$-module structure on this 3-dimensional space is given by matrices:
+Then we identify the rank 3 bundle $\Gamma(S,\CF_3/\CF_0)$ with $\BC^3$, and then the $\CO_S = \BC[s_1,s_2]$-module structure on this 3-dimensional space is given by matrices